Parco Spina Verde di Como: Northern Frontier

 Monte Sasso in Cavallasca and Monte Olimpino, in the western area of the park (municipality of San Fermo d.
 B.) feature numerous defensive military works built between 1917 and 1918 by order of General Luigi Cadorna, who wanted to fortify the entire Italian-Swiss border in fear of a German invasion through Switzerland; trenches, underground galleries, casemate positions with the Monte Sasso fort standing out, are still in good condition and connected by an efficient military road.

 Scala del Paradiso

-Built in the early 1900s, it consists of as many as 900 steps and was intended to facilitate patrolling of the Italian-Swiss border by the Royal Finance Guard: it descends from Monte Sasso in Cavallasca to Chiasso.
-Instead, it facilitated smuggling which immediately made use of this structure.
-It is a singular and interesting testimony of the smuggling era, now disappeared but very alive in Comasco historical memory.
+Built in the early 1900s, it consists of around 900 steps and was intended to facilitate patrols of the Italian-Swiss border by the Royal Finance Guard: it descends from Monte Sasso in Cavallasca to Chiasso.
+Instead, it facilitated smuggling, which immediately made use of the structure.
+It is a distinctive testimony of the smuggling era, now disappeared but still very much alive in the historical memory of the Comasco area.

 Camerlata quarry

-The quarry from which sandstone was extracted for centuries, used among other things to build the Castel Baradello and the basilicas of Como, today presents a spectacular environment with strong vertical excursions.
-There is an observation point with an excellent panorama over the plain.
-It is visitable only on request.
+The quarry from which sandstone was extracted for centuries, including for the construction of the Castel Baradello and the basilicas of Como, is now characterized by steep rock faces and significant vertical relief.
+An observation point offers views over the surrounding plain, and the site can be visited by prior request.